 Phil Zoladz supervises 15-20 undergraduate students yearly in all levels of research in his on-site human and rodent laboratories.
 Lab assistants are trained in all aspects of lab work, including the collection and analysis of data, designing and implementing research designs, breeding and care of animal subjects, and ethical treatment of human and animal subjects.

 Multiple Active Research Agendas

-Megan Kraynok maintains projects in sleep research with the assistance of 3-5 undergraduates.
-Data is collected on sleep patterns of college students, entered and analyzed by undergraduates.
+Megan Kraynok maintains projects in sleep research with the assistance of between three and five undergraduates.
+Data is collected on sleep patterns of college students and then entered and analyzed by undergraduates.
 Presentations and publications with students have occurred regularly since 2011.

-In the 2011-2012 academic year alone, 19 psychology and/or sociology majors presented papers at academic conferences.
-Most of these are works done either for course assignments or in conjunction with faculty research agendas.
+In the 2011-12 academic year alone, 19 psychology and/or sociology majors presented papers at academic conferences.
+Most of these were works done either for course assignments or in conjunction with faculty research agendas.

 In the past five years:

 - 69 undergraduates have presented at professional and academic conferences

 - Five undergraduates have co-authored published papers with department faculty